AlmuHS/GNUMach_SMP/README.md

 	     [*Install Debian GNU/Hurd in real hardware*](https://gist.github.com/AlmuHS/f0c036631881756e817504d28217a910)

 	+ If you prefer to use a virtual machine such as Qemu, you can use this script: [*qemu_hurd script*](https://gist.github.com/AlmuHS/73bae6dadf19b0482a34eaab567bfdfa).
-		-  Also, you can install It in VirtualBox!! ;)
+		-  Also, you can install it in VirtualBox!! ;)

 - **Compile the sources**: In a Debian GNU/Hurd environment, follow these steps: